kcwu229/Investment-Analysis-Program/README.md

 Here comes to our function page !!!!
 ![1](https://user-images.githubusercontent.com/79691025/164969333-4b4b1b38-f163-4f1a-9a8c-f33f615e726f.PNG)

-getting the most updated stock code here

-And, to access the transcation data for your code list.
+getting the most updated stock code here, access the transcation data for your code list.

 Let's start your journey in BetaStock here !!
 See You.